EPCCed/intro_to_cp2k/day1/README.md

 ## The CP2K input file

-The CP2K input file contains the information about your system, the calculation details, important parameters and required dataset files.
+The CP2K input file contains the information about your system, the calculation details, important parameters and any required dataset files.

-It is broken down into nested sections which contain parameters for different properties and looks something like this.
+The format is broken down into nested sections which contain parameters for different properties and looks something like this.

 ```
+!
+Parent section
 &SECTION
-  &SECTION
-    VARIABLE set_variable
+  ! subsection
+  &SECTION1
+    VARIABLE1 value    ! this is a variable
     ...
+  &END SECTION1
+  ! another subsection
+  &SECTION2
+    VARIABLE2 value
+    ...
+  &END SECTION2
 &END SECTION
-&END SECTION
 ```

-* Each section name begins with the `&` symbol and must be ended with a &END statement - e.g. `&SECTION`
+* Each section name begins with the `&` symbol and must be ended with a `&END` statement - e.g. `&SECTION, &END SECTION`
-* Sections can contain keywords, which assign a value to that keyword - e.g. `VARIABLE`
+* Sections can contain keywords, which assign a value to that keyword - e.g. `VARIABLE value`
 * The lower level sections and keywords must appear in the correct parent section, but the order of sections is not important.
-* Indentation is usually done for readability but is not necessary.
+* Indentation is usually done for readability but is not strictly necessary.
 * Comments can be made with either the `!` or `#` symbols

 Some of the main sections are as follows: